Tag Archives: Michael Kenneth Williams

 Trailer 2

-Though I’ve never played the game, I’m aware of it because it’s popular and I love the artwork, including Aguilar’s costume.
-This may or may not mean that I have a crush on a computer game character…
+Though I’ve never played the game, I’m aware of it’s popularity.
+I also love the artwork, including Aguilar’s costume.
+This may or may not mean that I have a crush on a computer game character.
+I digress.

 The director is Justin Kurzel who has also worked with Fassbender and Cotillard in the visually stunning Macbeth (2015)